-30 May 2017, in Fresh & Ingredients - IDH, through the Sustainable Vanilla Initiative, together with the International Labor Office start the project 'SAVA-BE' in the vanilla sector.
+30 May 2017 IDH, through the Sustainable Vanilla Initiative, together with the International Labor Office start the project 'SAVA-BE' in the vanilla sector.
 A project to supporting sustainable and child labor free vanilla growing communities in Sava.

 IDH and the Sustainable Vanilla Initiative initial focus is to supporting the implementation of the Vanilla Code of Conduct through the supply chain.

 The US Department of Labor (USDOL) has provided $4 million to the International Labor Office (ILO) to support Madagascar in promoting a sustainable vanilla sector, in particular through promoting decent work and fighting against child labor in the vanilla sector in the SAVA region.

 The four year project entitled ‘SAVA-BE: Soutenir les Acteurs de la Vanille au Bénéfice des Enfants’ (supporting sustainable and child labor free vanilla growing communities in Sava) brings together leadership from the international vanilla industry through the Sustainable Vanilla Initiative (SVI) and the Malagasy vanilla sector through the National Vanilla Platform (PNV) to professionalize the vanilla sector and improve the livelihoods of vanilla producing families.